-In this tutorial, we will show you how to install and configuration of Oracle Java 8 on your Debian 8 server.
-Many programs and scripts require java to run it, but usually, Java is not installed by default on VPS or Dedicated Server.
+In this tutorial, we will show you how to install and configuration of Oracle Java 8 on Debian 8 Jessie.
+Many programs and scripts require java to run, but usually, Java is not installed by default on VPS or Dedicated Server.

 Install Oracle Java 8 on Debian Jessie

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get commands in the terminal: